 Stacy Kravetz - Co-Founder & Treasurer

 Stacy Kravetz is a successful writer and published author of several non-fiction and young adult books.
 She started her career as a staff reporter for The Wall Street Journal and has contributed to The New York Times, The Los Angeles Times and other newspapers.
 Among other works, she is the author of bestseller Girl Boss: Running the Show Like the Big Chicks; Welcome to the Real World: You’ve Got an Education—Now Get a Life!; She's So Boss; and The Fosters: Keep Your Frenemies Close.
-She is extensively involved in volunteer work at her children's elementary and middle schools, where she has successfully chaired multiple fundraising and community service events.
 She earned her B.A. in Political Economies of Industrialized Societies at the University of California, Berkeley and her M.A. in Journalism at the University of Southern California.

 Margaret Meenaghan - Secretary

 Margaret Meenaghan spent 20 years in the business world before becoming an active member of non-profit organizations.
 Early in her career, she was a CPA at Arthur Andersen.
 Thereafter, she joined the Shorenstein Company, one of the largest landlords in downtown San Francisco.
 Most recently, Margaret was a Senior Vice President at Eastdil Secured, a real estate investment bank.
 After corporate life, Margaret became a supporter of public school education.
 She was a seven-year board member of Warner Avenue Elementary School’s parent association, serving three years as Co-President.
 She is twice a Cal Berkeley graduate, earning a B.A. in Economics and an M.B.A. from the Haas School of Business.

 Nicole Field - Co-Founder